Trend Following Swing Strategies

 Trailing Stop Strategies

-Once your trade moves into profit, protecting those gains becomes the primary objective while still allowing room for the trend to extend.
-Trailing stops accomplish both goals by locking in profits as the trade moves in your favor while giving the position room to breathe.
-The key is choosing the right trailing method for the type of trend and volatility you’re trading.
+Once a trade moves into profit, the priority shifts to protecting gains while still leaving room for the trend to extend.
+Trailing stops do both: they lock in profit as price moves your way and give the position room to breathe.
+Choose the method that fits the trend’s speed and volatility.

 Method 1: 8 EMA Trailing Stop

-If the trend accelerates powerfully past your VB target, trailing with the 8 EMA on the daily chart captures extended moves effectively.
-This dynamic stop moves up with price while giving the position enough room to handle normal volatility.
-It’s particularly effective in strong trending environments where you want to stay in as long as momentum persists.
+If the trend accelerates past your VB target, trailing the 8 EMA on the daily chart captures extended moves.
+The dynamic stop rises with price while absorbing normal volatility.
+It works best in strong, fast trends where you want to stay in as long as momentum holds.

-- Once price hits VB target, take 50% off
+- When price hits the VB target, take 50% off

-- Move stop to break-even on remaining 50%
+- Move the stop to break-even on the remaining 50%

-- Trail the 8 EMA: exit when price closes below 8 EMA
+- Trail the 8 EMA: exit when price closes below it

 Method 2: VB Band Trailing Stop